serum-errors/go-serum-analyzer/analysis/README.md

 }
 ```

 This is mostly the case to allow clients to pass errors to logging functions and similar.
-For example, the following could be a desierable scenario:
+For example, the following could be a desirable scenario:

 ```go
 var err *Error = TryOpen(fileName)